canonical/kubeflow-ci/actions/dump-charm-debug-artifacts/README.md

   # always() if you want this to run on every run, regardless of failure.
   # more details: https://docs.github.com/en/actions/learn-github-actions/expressions#status-check-functions
   if: always()
+  with:
+    artifact-prefix: {{ matrix.charm }} # optional, see note below
 ```

+> [!IMPORTANT]
+> When calling the action from multiple runs of the same job (i.e. using a matrix), it's crucial to define `artifact-prefix`.
+Otherwise, the action will fail trying to upload logs from different job runs to the same file.

 To use this script directly, do: